yoander/doc/Nix/PHP/compile-php-5.6-centos-7.md

 - Web scraping
 - Low learning curve

-If you want to get the last features from PHP such us: variadic functions, argument unpacking, large file uploads and more then you need to compile by yourself because mayor distributions like CentOS, Debian, Ubuntu never has the las version of PHP.
+If you want to get the last features from PHP such us: variadic functions, argument unpacking, large file uploads and more then you need to compile by yourself because mayor distributions like CentOS, Debian, Ubuntu never has the last version of PHP.

 ## Download PHP packages